Miles Leaburn: Career

 Coming through the youth system of Chelsea, Leaburn moved to Charlton Athletic in 2019 and signed his first professional contract with the club on 11 July 2022.

 He made his professional debut for Charlton, aged 18, coming off the bench in a 2–2 League One draw away at Accrington Stanley on 30 July 2022 where he scored the side's second goal.
-In doing so, Leaburn became the third second-generation Addick to represent Charlton’s first team, following in the footsteps of his father Carl who made 344 appearances for the club between 1987 and 1998.
+In doing so, Leaburn became the third second-generation Addick to represent Charlton's first team, following in the footsteps of his father Carl who made 376 appearances for the club – in all competitions – between 1987 and 1998.

+On 31 October 2024, Charlton Athletic confirmed that it had triggered a one-year extension clause in Miles Leaburn's contract, keeping him at Charlton until the summer of 2026.

+Following a run of four goals and two assists in six matches, he was named both EFL League One Player of the Month and EFL Young Player of the Month for December 2024.

+On 8 July 2025, Leaburn signed a new three-year contract with the club.